Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 \subsection{Experiment Results}

-In \cite{mariconti2016mamadroid}, MaMaDroid's performance was examined on four different machine learning classifiers.
-They are RF, 1-Nearest Neighbour (1-NN), 3-Nearest Neighbour (3-NN), and SVM.
-To be consistent with the experiments in \cite{mariconti2016mamadroid}, we also evaluate our proposed method on the four classifiers, respectively.
+In \cite{mariconti2016mamadroid}, MaMaDroid's performance was examined on three different machine learning classifiers.
+They are RF, SVM, and K-Nearest Neighbour (KNN).
+To be consistent with the experiments in \cite{mariconti2016mamadroid}, we also evaluate our proposed method on these classifiers, respectively.
+In addition, to investigate the robustness of Deep Neural Networks (DNN) in malware detection, we leverage the features of MaMaDroid to train a DNN-based detector.
+Specifically, our DNN-based detector consists of five hidden layers, each with 128, 64, 64, 64, 64 neurons, respectively.
+The F-measures in family and package modes are 0.92 and 0.95, respectively, which is comparable to the state-of-the-art.
+The proposed attack methods are also evaluated on the DNN-based detector.

-The effectiveness of the crafted adversarial examples is evaluated in terms of evasion rate and distortion. \textbf{Evasion rate} is defined as the ratio of malware samples that are misclassified as benign, to the total number of malware samples in the testing set. \textbf{Average distortion} is defined as the number of API calls added to the smali code for each malware sample.
+The effectiveness of the crafted adversarial examples is evaluated in terms of evasion rate and distortion. \textbf{Evasion rate} is defined as the ratio of malware samples that are misclassified as benign, to the total number of malware samples in the testing set. \textbf{Distortion} is defined as the number of API calls added to the smali code for each malware sample.